GiuseppePerugia/Green-Coding-Competition-FY23/README.md

 Once started the application will play automatically a match and conclude it in few seconds.

+The file **solitaireDONOTCHANGE.py** it's an exact copy of the solitaire.py.

+It will allow you to measure the original code emissions and the solitaire.py code emissions after you changes.

 ## Your role

 Your role in this competition is to analyze **solitaire.py** and find flaws in the code causing it to produce a high level of CO2 emissions.